charmpitz/subscraper/README.md

 ```
 subscraper /path/to/the/movie/file.mkv
 ```
-A QT interface will open and now you can search and download the appropriate subtitle
+A QT interface will open and now you can search and download the appropriate subtitle.

 ### Install in Nemo context menu for Linux Mint
+This will only work if you are using Nemo.
+Right-clicking a video will give you the option to `Download subtitle`.

 ```
 # Download file
 wget https://raw.githubusercontent.com/charmpitz/subscraper/master/subscraper/download-subtitle.nemo_action